Kothachira: Culture

 The village has some mansions of Nampoodiri Illams, Kothara Mana being the central one.
-It provided a venue for several art forms -- classical, ritual and folk dance.
-Among them Ayyappan Thiyyattu, traditionally performed by a Thiyyadi Nambiar family from the nearby village of Perumpilavu.
+It provided a venue for several art forms—classical, ritual and folk dance.
+The name believed to be gained through Kotha, the collective inhabitants of dancers and musicians in the period of Chola dynasty.Chira means pond;which is situated west to the proud temple, Chirakkal Vishnu temple.